 This time he liked what he saw

-“Steam Engine Time” the story was first published in New Frontier – The Best of Today’s Western Fiction in 1989 and has become a cult favorite of Elvis fans.
+“Steam Engine Time” was first published in New Frontier – The Best of Today’s Western Fiction in 1989 and has become a cult favorite of Elvis fans.
 That is if you’re a well-read Elvis fan.
 At 2,700 words, it will take up about ten minutes of time for the average reader.
 Unless, of course, you stop occasionally to ask yourself, “What the hell does he mean by that?” or “Is that about what I think it’s about?”
 1

 The story is set in Austin, Texas, during the last years of the 19th century.
 Except that things are just a little off—as though it’s an Austin in an alternative universe.
 Like Clint Eastwood’s character in the spaghetti westerns, the protagonist doesn’t have a name—he’s just the Kid.
 Here’s the opening: